Robert McFerrin: Further studies

 Graduating from high school in 1940, McFerrin enrolled at Fisk University in Nashville, Tennessee.
 Following his freshman year the young baritone won a scholarship to attend Chicago Musical College and transferred to that institution.
-World War II and the Draft interrupted McFerrin's schooling, but he returned to Chicago Musical College after discharge and received his degree in 1948.
+World War II and the Draft interrupted McFerrin's schooling, but he returned to Chicago Musical College after discharge from the U.S. Army as a technician fifth grade and received his degree in 1948.

 Early career

 In 1948 McFerrin moved to New York City and began receiving vocal coaching from Hall Johnson, the composer and choir director.

 McFerrin married Sara Copper, another aspiring singer, in 1949.
 The couple had two children, Robert Jr. (Bobby) and Brenda.

 In New York, McFerrin's singing career prospered.
 A 1949 appearance in a small role in the Kurt Weill Broadway musical, Lost in the Stars, led to acquaintance with Boris Goldovsky.
 Goldovsky presented the baritone in the title role of Rigoletto at the Tanglewood Music Festival in 1949 and cast him in his company, the New England Opera Theater (later the Goldovsky Opera Theater) as Valentin in Faust and in Iphigénie en Tauride by Gluck.
 That year he also performed as Amonasro in Aida with the National Negro Opera Company and made his New York City Opera debut, singing the role of Popaloi, a voodoo doctor, in the premiere of William Grant Still's Haitian opera, Troubled Island.

 In 1950 McFerrin sang the title role in Rigoletto with the New England Opera.
 Moving between opera and Broadway, in 1951 he performed in a revival of The Green Pastures, and the following year he sang in My Darlin' Aida, a version of Verdi's Aida updated to 1861 and set in Memphis, Tennessee.
 He also returned to the National Negro Opera Company in 1952 to sing Valentin in Faust.